 We have a history of losses and have a substantial accumulated deficit.
 In the years ended December 31, 2013 and 2012, we experienced net losses of \$1.4 million and \$0.9 million, respectively.
-In 2014, we experienced a profit of \$4.3 million.
-As of December 31, 2014 and 2013, our accumulated deficit was \$79.0 million and \$83.3 million, respectively.
-These losses were due to expenditures made to expand our business, including expenditures for hiring additional research and development, and sales and marketing personnel, and expenditures to expand and maintain our manufacturing facilities and research and development, and sales and marketing personnel, and expenditures related to our business, including expenditures for hiring additional research and development, and sales and marketing personnel, and expenditures to maintain and expand our manufacturing facilities and research and development operations.
+In 2014 and 2015, we experienced profit of \$4.3 million and \$10.8 million, respectively.
+As of December 31, 2015 and 2014, our accumulated deficit was \$68.2 million and \$79.0 million, respectively.
+Our losses in past years were due to expenditures made to expand our business, including expenditures for hiring additional research and development, and sales and marketing personnel, and expenditures to expand and maintain our manufacturing facilities and research and development, and sales and marketing personnel, and expenditures related to our business, including expenditures for hiring additional research and development, and sales and marketing personnel, and expenditures to maintain and expand our manufacturing facilities and research and development operations.
 In addition, we have incurred significant additional time demands and legal, accounting and other expenses since we became a public company in September 2013.
 Our management and other personnel devote a substantial amount of time to complying with the applicable rules and requirements of being a public company.